How to Start a New Job Virtually

 Setting boundaries to avoid burnout

 During the first 30 days of your new job, it might be necessary to put in some extra hours to acclimatise yourself to the environment, but it's best to set boundaries for your work hours to avoid burnout.
 If expectations for your weekly hours weren’t made clear by your employer, determine them with your manager early on.
-In addition, try to establish definitive start and end times to your day and build in daily breaks that allow you to regather your focus.
+In addition, try to establish definitive start and end times for your day and build in daily breaks that allow you to regather your focus.

 You should also try to set boundaries that prevent your home life from distracting you during the workday.
 For example, you might designate certain hours for activities like laundry and washing up.
 Set up your work desk in a quiet space and share your schedule with others in your home so they’re aware of when you’re in meetings or in a focused state.